Jeanne Henriette Louis: Academic career

 Assistant in the department of English at the University of Orleans in 1970, Jeanne Henriette Louis became professor of American civilization in 1989.
 In 2001 she retired as professor emeritus.

-Research Topics
+Research topics

 Following her PhD, Jeanne Henriette Louis became interested in peace movements and especially the Religious Society of Friends (Quakers), the Quakers of Nantucket, the neutrality of Acadia during the Franco-British wars, as well as the founding of Pennsylvania by William Penn.

 Commitments

-Active in the Religious Society of Friends (Quakers) in France, and a member of the sponsoring committee of the French Coalition for the Decade (2010).
+She is active in the Religious Society of Friends in France and a member of the sponsoring committee of the French Coalition for the Decade (2010).